 - Is accessible and free to use, with many companion graphics and slides (scroll down for these)

 Since 2012, the community energy sector has grown (impressively considering the odds) whilst being flexible and adaptable - responding to a range of different energy-related needs.
-Now is a crucial time for the sector as it moves towards a new era and tries to gather strength and move forward out of the Covid-19 crisis, playing an important role in building back better and achieving a just transition for the energy sector and society more broadly.
+Now is a crucial time for the sector as it moves towards a new era, builds on increasing understanding of the need for more renewable energy and energy efficiency, while also seeking to make sure that the energy transition is fair and includes and advantages the most vulnerable in our society.

 To create the 2030 Vision, we conducted with three stages of consultation (an event at our summer conference, a roundtable of key practitioners, a successful consultation which had 48 respondents) and gathered informal input through many conversations with practitioners and stakeholders.